Aegis Capital Corp Fined $2.8M For Excessive Trading and Unsuitability

 Aegis Capital

-68 customers found harmed by the activities will receive $1.7 million in restitution from the firm.
-The broker-dealer will also have to pay a $1.1 million fine for not being a good supervisor and breaking the rules.
-In connection with the securities violations, advisors Joseph Giordano and Roberto Birardi, who were named as supervisors, have been named.
+As a consequence, 68 customers affected by these activities will receive a total of $1.7 million in restitution from Aegis Capital Corporation.
+Furthermore, the firm has been levied a $1.1 million fine for inadequate supervision and violation of industry rules.
+In relation to these securities infractions, advisors Joseph Giordano and Roberto Berardi, identified as supervisors, have been implicated.

-We’re happy to review your investment portfolios if you’re a client of Aegis Capital Corporation or used their asset management services.
-The toll-free number is 1-800-856-3352
+We’re available to review your investment portfolios for Aegis Capital Corporation clients or those who have utilized their asset management services.
+Please feel free to contact us at our toll-free number: 1-800-856-3352.

 Aegis Capital Complaint

-FINRA’s investigation found that between July 2014 and December 2018, Aegis didn’t have a structure in place to make sure it followed the rules about suitability.
+FINRA’s investigation found that between July 2014 and December 2018, Aegis didn’t have a structure in place to ensure it followed the suitability rules.

 It was no surprise, therefore, that instances of unsuitable and excessive trading went unidentified, which obviously means that they were not dealt with in a suitable manner.

-Identified supervisors Birardi and Giordano did not, it appears, bother to investigate the warning signals of possible churn by brokers, under their watch.
-This caused 31 customers, who were helped by 8 different Aegis advisors, to spend more than $2.9 million just on trading costs.
+Identified supervisors Birardi and Giordano did not, it appears, bother to investigate the warning signals of possible churn by brokers under their watch.
+This caused 31 customers, who were helped by eight different Aegis advisors, to spend more than $2.9 million just on trading costs.

 Aegis Capital Corp Financial Advisors with sanctions